DragencryptedSE/JozeniDS-2.0/README.md

 - Can save attributes.
 - Capable of saving any Instance from Roblox Studio's Insert Object widget.
 Everything, including scripts, meshparts.
 - Ability to manipulate data with ease, especially if using a DataStore editor plugin.
-- Auto saving, but is not recommended because of DataStore throttling (may cause data losses).
+- Auto saving.
-- Offline data testing supported.
+- Offline mode supported.
 - Studio-only DataStore Scope support.

 # Use case examples